TomasOrtega/TomasOrtega/README.md

 More broadly, I am interested in optimization, information theory and AI.

+### Privacy-preserving Error Feedback for Distributed Learning

+Practical distributed learning often uses biased aggressive compression for communication from the clients to the server.
+However, to guarantee convergence, we need client-specific control variates to perform error feedback.

+Individual control variates kill privacy guarantees, and do not scale with the number of clients.
+To fix error feedback, we proposed [a framework](https://arxiv.org/abs/2412.04538) that leverages previous *aggregated* client updates for feedback.
+This allows highly aggressive compression without the privacy and scale issues that come with client-specific control variates.

 ### Truly decentralized learning on directed graphs

 Decentralized optimization algorithms typically require communication between nodes to be bi-directional.